baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 You can check the rules of your firewall by `> iptables -L -n` or `iptables-save` (need to be root).
 {: .fs-2 }

+You can check the status if your software RAID by `cat /proc/mdstat` {: .fs-2 }

 Some important configuration files:
 {: .fs-2 }